bitwarden/contributing-docs/docs/contributing/featureflags.md

 - The data type of the flag.
 - The default value of the flag.
 - The possible values of the flag (for non-boolean types).
-- Any context-based rules that should drive flag behavior. :::tip When should I request the flag in LaunchDarkly?
+- Any context-based rules that should drive flag behavior.

+:::tip When should I request the flags in LaunchDarkly?

 As a general rule, feature flag should be requested for creation in LaunchDarkly as part of merging the code using the flag into the `master` branch.
-Since local development and QA testing with their self-hosted instances will use local data sources, the first time that a flag in LaunchDarkly would be referenced is when the code is deployed to a cloud environment from the `master` branch.
+Since local development and QA testing with their self-hosted instances will use local data sources, the first time that a flag in LaunchDarkly would be referenced is when the code is deployed to a cloud environment.

 :::